 - There is no mortgage insurance involved, relieving VA loan borrowers of a big expense.

-- VA loans can be used for purchases or refinances on existing loans, and qualified applicants need not be first-time buyers and can reuse their benefit.
+- VA loans can be used for purchases or refinance on existing loans, and qualified applicants need not be first-time buyers and can reuse their benefits.

 - Typically, both the interest rates and closing costs are slightly lower than other mortgages.